Adeline-Chew/Zombies-And-Braaaains/design-docs/Design rationale .md

 * Simple implementation as it just perform healing and removing item.
 * Player is able to choose when to perform the eating and healing action.

+#### A new class: HarvestAction

+* A new type of action so that `Player` can harvest a crop.

+1. This class extends `Action` class.
+1. It has an `Exit` instance variable as the location of ripen crop.
+1. It has another overridden *execute()* method.
+    * It will set the ground of the exit to dirt, and add a `Food` item onto the ground.
+    * This method will return a string about the description of the harvest action with actor’s name.

 #### Modify class: Player
 1. In the *playTurn()* method, a new `FertiliseBehaviour` will be added into actions if the action performed does not return null.